zmcartor/homestead-guide/source/mining.rst

  eth -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2 --client-name "OPTIONALNAMEHERE" -x 50 -m on -G

 - ``-v 1`` Set verbosity to 1.
 Let's not get spammed by messages.
 - ``-a YOURWALLETADDRESS`` Set the coinbase, where the mining rewards will go to.
 The above address is just an example.
-This argument is really important, make sure to not make a mistake in your wallet address or you will receive no ether payout.
+This argument is really important, make sure to not make a mistake in your wallet address or you will receive no expanse payout.
 - ``--client-name "OPTIONAL"`` Set an optional client name to identify you on the network
 - ``-x 50`` Request a high amount of peers.
 Helps with finding peers in the beginning.
 - ``-m on`` Actually launch with mining on.